Symboreka/symboreka.github.io/_posts/2024-11-28-vim-cheatsheet.md

 Insert | `a`, `A`, `i`, `I`, `o`, `O` | write text Visual | `v`, `V` | highlight text
 Command | `:` | Enter commands e.G. save or quit
+Replace | `CTRL+R` | Replace characters as you type.
+Previous characters are saved, therefore if you delete something you added in this mode, the previous characters reappear

 ---